nitin-singla/terraform-jul23/labs/providers.md

 ---

-8. How many resources are configured within this configuration directory?
+8. How many resources are configured within this configuration directory (`dir2/`)?
 Make sure to check all the `.tf` files.
 * 2
 * 0